 Arts in Health

-The Women’s & Children’s Hospital Foundation’s Arts in Health program creates a vibrant and bright hospital environment that helps to improve the health and wellbeing of patients, their families and staff at the Women’s and Children’s Hospital.
+The Women’s & Children’s Hospital Foundation’s Arts in Health program creates an interactive and vibrant hospital environment that improves the health and wellbeing of patients, their families and staff at the Women’s and Children’s Hospital.

 From funding the Play Therapy team, providing pencils and colouring books in waiting areas, managing gallery spaces and artist workshops, and collaborating with Hospital School, the Arts in Health program is a critical service in the Women’s and Children’s Hospital.

-Throughout 2020 the WCH Foundation is celebrating 10 years of Arts in Health.
+Throughout 2020 the WCH Foundation celebrated 10 years of Arts in Health.
 Learn more about what the program has achieved over the last decade.